 could pay more or not get coverage at all.

-Advanced data analytics and predictive modeling have changed how
+Advanced data analytics and predictive modeling have changed how insurers pick

-underwriting decisions.
+insurance underwriting decisions.

-"Effective risk selection is crucial for insurers to maintain a
+"Effective risk selection is crucial for insurers to maintain a healthy

-healthy portfolio and ensure the long-term sustainability of their homeowners
+portfolio and ensure the long-term sustainability of their homeowners

 insurance business."

-Insurers balance between offering affordable coverage and keeping
+Insurers balance between offering affordable coverage and keeping their

-insurance risk selection and policy pricing.
+homeowners insurance risk selection and policy pricing.

 Balancing Affordability and Profitability

-In the homeowners insurance world, finding the right balance between
+In the homeowners insurance world, finding the right balance between cost and

-and prices change often.
+change often.

 Competitive Pricing Strategies